Hasanboy Dusmatov

-Hasanboy Marfjon Ugli Dusmatov (born 24 June 1993) is an Uzbekistani professional boxer.
-As an amateur, Dusmatov won a gold medal at the 2016 Summer Olympics and 2013 Summer Universiade as a light flyweight.
-He also three-time Asian Amateur Boxing Champion.
+Hasanboy Marfjon Ugli Dusmatov (born 24 June 1993) is an Uzbek professional boxer.
+He won the gold medal at the 2016 Summer Olympics and 2013 Summer Universiade as a light flyweight.
+He is also a three-time Asian Boxing Champion and 2023 World Champion.
+Dusmatov fights both Olympic and professional bouts.
+He has qualified for the 2024 Summer Olympics and won the gold medal on 8 August 2024.